-In earlier times, on Amavasya, people would not work, and instead would rest and take a holiday.
-Most people often refrain from buying new things or starting a new activity or business on the day of Amavasya.
-They also would avoid traveling around the time of Amavasya, as there was no light to guide the traveler.Devotees pray to Lord Shiva to show them ‘light’, as he is linked to the Moon in the Hindu scriptures.
+In earlier times, on Amavasya, people did not work, instead they rested for the whole day.
+Most people often refrained from buying new things or starting a new activity or business on the day of Amavasya.
+They also avoided traveling around the time of Amavasya, as there was no light to guide the traveler.
+On this day, devotees prayed to Lord Shiva to show them ‘light’, as he is linked to the Moon in the Hindu scriptures.

 Traditional celebrations include people keeping a fast (Amavasya vrat) and performing Amavasya Puja Vidhi for their forefathers.
 The Amavasya before the period of Navratri is considered an auspicious time to offer prayers to the souls of departed loved-ones so that their souls rest in peace.
 Food is also offered to the ancestors.